John Wanamaker

 John Wanamaker (July 11, 1838 – December 12, 1922) was an American merchant and religious, civic and political figure, considered by some to be a proponent of advertising and a "pioneer in marketing".
-He was born in Philadelphia, Pennsylvania, and served as U.S. Postmaster General during the term of U.S. President Benjamin Harrison from 1889 to 1893.
+He served as United States Postmaster General in the Benjamin Harrison administration from 1889 to 1893.

-Early life and family
+Early life and education

-Wanamaker was born on July 11, 1838, in a then-rural, unincorporated area that would in time come to be known as the Grays Ferry neighborhood of South Philadelphia.
-His parents were John Nelson Wanamaker, a brickmaker and native of Kingwood, New Jersey, and Elizabeth Deshong Kochersperger, daughter of a farmer and innkeeper at Gray's Ferry.
-Her ancestors came from Rittershoffen in Alsace, France, and from Canton of Bern in Switzerland.
-At the age of 19 he was hired by the Philadelphia YMCA, he was the first corresponding secretary in the YMCA movement.
+Wanamaker was born in the Grays Ferry section of South Philadelphia on July 11, 1838. to John Nelson Wanamaker, a brickmaker and native of Kingwood, New Jersey, and Elizabeth Deshong Kochersperger, daughter of a farmer and innkeeper in Gray's Ferry.

-In 1860 John Wanamaker married Mary Erringer Brown (18391920).

-They had six children (two died in childhood):
+His mother's ancestors came from Rittershoffen in Alsace, France, and from Canton of Bern in Switzerland.